Retrofitting Heritage Homes in Melbourne: Preserving Character, Elevating Comfort

 • Mechanical Ventilation with Heat Recovery (MVHR) for fresh, filtered air without heat loss

-EnerPHit retrofits can be staged over time, allowing you to spread investment according to your budget and lifestyle.
+EnerPHit upgrades can be staged over time, letting you spread investment according to your budget and lifestyle.

 Essential Strategies for Heritage Retrofitting